tribot17/shapecraft_usepools/README.md

 ## 🔗 Smart Contracts

-For this project, we exported our smart contracts from Ethereum to Shape Network for better performance and lower gas fees.
+For this project, we exported our smart contracts from Ethereum to Shape Network.

 **Smart Contracts on Shape Network:**